-- Flashback Echo: A brief flash-frame of the panther from "Home".
+- Flashback Cut: A brief flash-frame of the panther from "Home".

 "To sacrifice a loved one or pet, press the pound button."

 - Gory Discretion Shot: Hauser's brains get splattered against the wall of the school building.
-We get a flash-frame of a student checking out the mess.
+We get a flash-frame of Eve checking out the mess.